 An intense career built largely around training and program management influenced the naming of this Enrichment Project; dual degrees in Literature and Philosophy predispose me to asking questions and writing about them.
 These Enrichment stories are the sorts of re-minders that need re-membering, and polishing them up revealed seven Touchstones, which, if picked up daily, help me follow my insatiable curiosity, my desire to connect diverse communities, and my innate and creative drive to make sense from chaos.

 A natural and compelling speaker and instructor– who has taught everywhere from the boardroom to the ballroom to Burning Man– my writing has been featured in past editions of dance publications like Fuse and D-Quad, and, besides my Enrichment musings, I contribute to industry thought leadership on cybersecurity and privacy by tackling topics like trust.

-Blessed by a chef-magician of a husband, two cats with outsized personalities, and some sacred space to call home in Atlanta, I’m grateful to be alive and dance whenever I’ve the chance.
+Blessed by a chef-magician of a husband, a Siamese with an outsized personality, and some sacred space to call home in Atlanta, I’m grateful to be alive and dance whenever I’ve the chance.
 (I’m especially fond of those 45 seconds alone in an elevator.)